bumbeishvili/portfolio/_projects/2018-12-20-geohistory.md

 We won hackathon with this project.

-Users can Search for their descendants , see their paths and get familiar with original source
+Users can Search for their ancestors , see their paths and get familiar with original source data

 ![](/images/projects/geohistory/search.gif)